 Chronic abdominal pain secondary to mesh erosion into cecum following incisional hernia repair: a case report and literature review

 Incisional hernias following abdominal operations are a common complication.
 Mesh is frequently employed to repair these hernias.
 Given the popularity of minimally invasive surgery utilizing polypropylene mesh for incisional hernia repair, related complications such postoperative hematoma and seroma, foreign body reaction, organ injury, infection, mesh rejection, and fistula are being noted.
+Such things might be enough to take someone away from their work for some time and so it may be worth considering some kind of insurance to cover you during this time should such a thing happen to you – you can find information about disability insurance riders and more online while researching the topic.
 Mesh migration is an infrequent occurrence, and is rarely reported in the literature.
 Those that are usually involve the urinary bladder.
 In particular, review of literature shows no reports of cases of mesh migration into the cecum several years after an open type incisional hernia repair.
 We present a case of delayed transmural mesh migration from the abdominal wall into the cecum presenting as chronic abdominal pain.

 Incisional hernia is the most common complication of abdominal surgery, with an incidence up to 10-15% and recurrence rates of 20-45% .
 These hernias are often repaired with synthetic mesh to reinforce the repair or to reduce tension on weakened or missing abdominal wall fascia.
 This case presents one unusual complication of using mesh migration.
 In this case, the source of a patient’s abdominal pain was found to be the erosion of the polypropylene mesh into the cecum.

 The patient is a 56-year-old female with a past medical history of hypertension, morbid obesity, and uterine fibroids.
+The patient chose from a number of Uterine Fibroid Treatment Options and she managed to get rid of them before they turned cancerous.
 She had a history of abdominal surgery with two cesarean sections, total abdominal hysterectomy, and bilateral salpingooophorectomy.
 Five months after her last surgery in 1996, the patient was re-admitted with a large incisional hernia.
 She had open hernia repair with inlay polypropylene mesh under general anesthesia.
 Her post-operative course was uncomplicated.
 In general, polypropylene is cheap, available readily and is usually first choice for most hernias.
 It causes intense scarring, which is what is desired for repair of hernias.

 Approximately 14 years (June 2010) after hernia repair, the patient presented to the Emergency Department complaining of intermittent abdominal pain rated 6/10 starting at right lower quadrant and migrating upwards and diffusely over the entire abdomen, associated with 2-3 episodes of nausea/ week.
 She had felt this pain on and off for the past 2 years but came to the Emergency Department because she felt it was worsening.
 She denied any other complaints.
 She was passing gas and having bowel movements.
 All lab work was normal.
 Computed tomography (CT) scan of abdomen and pelvis was unremarkable.
 Physical exam showed moderate tenderness at right lower quadrant but was otherwise benign.
 Prior screening colonoscopy showed diverticulosis but was otherwise unremarkable.
 Repeat colonoscopy was performed on this admission which showed mesh in the cecum.
+The colonoscopy procedure is consistently effective in examining the health of a patients colon, which is why they are often recommended for people over 50 years old.
+You can find out how to secure a procedure of your own by checking out a site such as https://drkamrava.com/ for more information on colonoscopies and overall colon health.
 In light of the patient’s past history of incisional hernia repair with polypropylene mesh, this finding was consistent with partial migration of the previous surgical mesh into the cecum and mesh was intact.
 The mesh appeared to have eroded into the lumen, but there was no enterocutaneous fistula or any other enteric fistula.
 This would have been evident by clinical exam and CT scan.
 The patient had no external leakage of stool or gas to suggest an enterocutaneous fistula, and she did not have peritoneal signs to suggest an enteric leak into the abdomen (Fig. 1).

 Mesh migration often results in significant bleeding or a fistula and requires operation.
 However, based on the patient’s minimal symptoms, morbid obesity, and probability of significant surgical morbidity (postoperative wound infection, recurrent hernia, fistula, etc.), we elected to observe.
 The patient was discharged with instructions to return in case of significant bleeding or increased, disabling pain.
 Surgery would be a better choice but the operation would be complicated; she was morbidly obese and had had multiple hernia repairs in the past.
 Her mesh migration was in the right lower quadrant, a difficult area to repair hernias because mesh fixation around the iliac bone is difficult.
 After initial presentation, she was advised to be followed up as she was minimally symptomatic from it and had no bleeding.
 The operation would have involved removing the mesh, removing the cecum, re-anastamosing the bowel and then repairing the hernia with a biologic mesh, so that the mesh would not get infected.
 A two-stage operation might have to be done since bowel resection would have contaminated the field.